jrburke/cards/README.md

 * removeCardAndSuccessors return promise too? implies pushDefaultCard too, other calls to removeCard.
 * remove dead node stuff as part of promise work.
+* do removeCard of 'none' call cardVisible?
+Just remove 'none' option.
+Well, maybe just have an "insertCard" which is like the 'none' behavior.
+Important in the cards.pushDefaultCard() case, where need to slide it in behind card being removed so transition looks nice.
+* Also, replace "left" and "right" placement with "before" and "after".